AngelosPsy/EPPR/Lecture2/index.md

 - Combine data of a single type
 - Indexing not as easy, or intuitive, as in data frames (see below)
-- A series of useful functions, work better with data frames (see dplyr, ggplot2, etc.)
+- A series of useful functions, work better with data frames (see dplyr, ggplot2, packages etc.)

 ```r